 Compare this with strategy 3 where a $\frac{1}{4}$ mark (rather than $\frac{1}{3}$ mark) is deducted.
-The same scenarios above result in the Students #1 and #3 being awarded 37.5 and 40, respectively, for their 50 correct answers (see Table 1, column 6), instead of 33.5 and 36.7 (if a third of a mark were deducted).
-Hence, there is more reward for effort when only a 1⁄4 mark is deducted.
-However, both strategies will result in students scoring more highly if they are able to strategically omit answering questions that they are sure they don't know the answer to.
-Thus, students are rewarded for knowing what they don't know - or for omitting to study a section of the course and avoiding the questions on that part of the course.
-This is the same as inviting students to choose which questions they wish to answer and rewarding them for answering fewer questions.
-It is for this reason that I deduct a 1/4 mark for unanswered questions.
-When marks are deducted for wrong answers (but not for unanswered questions), even for the same number of correct answers (50 in Tables 1 and 2), the more MCQ you leave unanswered (between 0 and 50), the higher will be the score.
-Hence, students would be encouraged to leave answers to questions that they are unsure about (or have not studied), blank.
+The same scenarios above result in Students 1 and 3 being awarded 37.5 and 40, respectively, for their 50 correct answers (see Table 1, column 6), instead of 33.5 and 36.7 (if $\frac{1}{3}$ of a mark were deducted).
+Hence there is more reward for effort when only a $\frac{1}{4}$ mark is deducted.
+However, both the strategies will result in students scoring more highly if they are able to strategically omit answering questions that they are sure they do not know the answer to.
+Thus students are rewarded for knowing what they do not know-or for omitting to study a section of the course and avoiding the questions on that part of the course.
+This is the same as inviting students to choose which questions they wish to answer and rewarding them for x Preface answering fewer questions.
+It is for this reason that I deduct a 1⁄2 mark for unanswered questions.
+When marks are deducted for wrong answers (but not for unanswered questions), even for the same number of correct answers (50 in Tables 1 and 2), the more MCQs you leave unanswered (between 0 and 50), the higher will be the score.
+Hence, students would be encouraged to leave answers to questions that they are unsure about (or have not studied) blank.

 Consider strategy 4.
 When a 1⁄4 mark is deducted for wrong answers and also for unanswered questions, students are compelled to answer all the questions.
-In a 100 question quiz, student #1, who answers 100 questions - 50 correctly and 50 incorrectly - is awarded 37.5 (see Table 1, column 7).
-Student #3 who chooses not to answer 10 questions but still answers 50 questions correctly (and 40 incorrectly) is also awarded the score of 37.5 (rather than the higher score of 40 if strategy 3 was used to encourage the student to guess at the answers to the 10 unanswered questions).
-If the second student had, instead of leaving 10 MCQ unanswered, simply guessed at the 10 answers, they would probably have scored another 2 or 3 marks (Table 1, column 8).
-Indeed if they had guessed the answers after first eliminating any choices they knew to be incorrect, they may have scored more than 2.5 extra marks (on average).
+In a 100-question quiz, Student 1, who answers 100 questions-50 correctly and 50 incorrectly-is awarded 37.5 (see Table 1, column 7).
+Student 3 who chooses not to answer ten questions but still answers 50 questions correctly (and 40 incorrectly) is also awarded the score of 37.5 (rather than the higher score of 40 if strategy 3 was used to encourage the student to guess at the answers to the ten unanswered questions).
+If the second student had, instead of leaving ten MCQs unanswered, simply guessed at the ten answers, they would probably have scored another 2 or 3 marks (Table 1, column 8).
+Indeed, if they had guessed the answers after first eliminating any choices they knew to be incorrect, they may have scored more than 2.5 extra marks (on average).

 This marking strategy rewards students for correctly guessing at answers instead of leaving some questions unanswered.
 This is compensated for by the 1⁄4 mark deduction for incorrect answers.
-However, students are penalised if they do not answer (or don't guess at) questions on some parts of the course.
+However, students are penalised if they do not answer (or do not guess at) questions on some parts of the course.
 Furthermore, students who guess from fewer choices are rewarded for having the knowledge to eliminate some choices prior to guessing from the remaining choices.
 Such students will probably guess correctly more than 25% of the time.
-This is a more searching test of their knowledge of the course and is why I deduct $\frac{1}{4}$ for each unanswered question.
+This is a more searching test of their knowledge of the course and is why I deduct 1⁄4 for each unanswered question.